schandrika/volttron-lib-base-historian/docs/source/index.rst

 ==============

-The VOLTTRON team maintains a `BaseHistorian <https://pypi.org/project/volttron-lib-base-historian/>`_ which provides common useful functionalities the specific implementations can use out of the box and/or build on.
+The VOLTTRON team maintains a `BaseHistorian <https://pypi.org/project/volttron-lib-base-historian/>`_ which provides commonly used functionalities the specific implementations can use out of the box and/or build on.

 Base Historian